wp-plugins/jquery-colorbox/readme.txt

 Maybe the images you want jQuery Colorbox to work on are added by a plugin and the images are added after jQuery Colorbox manipulates the HTML when rendering your blog.

 Sometimes I have seen Images without the "class" attribute.
 If there is no "class" attribute present in the IMG-Tag, jQuery Colorbox can't add the necessary CSS class and won't work on that image.

+* Why is jQuery Colorbox not available in my language?

+I speak German and English fluently, but unfortunately no other language well enough to do a translation.

+Would you like to help?
+Translating the plugin is easy if you understand English and are fluent in another language.

+* My question isn't answered here.
+What do I do now?

+Feel free to write an email to blog [at] techotronic.de or write a entry at <a href="http://wordpress.org/tags/jquery-colorbox?forum_id=10">the jQuery Colorbox WordPress.org forum</a>.

+I'll include new FAQs in every new version.
+Promise.

 == Changelog ==
-= 1.4-RC4 (2010-02-10) =
+= 2.0 (2010-02-11) =
+* NEW: Decided to move from 1.3.3 to 2.0 because I implemented many new features.
+* BUGFIX: fixed relative paths for theme1 and theme4 by adding the CSS for the Internet Explorer workaround directly into the page.
+Thx to <a href="http://www.deepport.net/">Andrew Radke</a> for the suggestion!
+* NEW: switch adding of "colorbox-postId" classes to images in posts and pages on and off through setting.
+Default: off.
+* NEW: now works for images outside of posts (e.g. sidebar or header) if CSS class "colorbox-manual" is added manually
+* NEW: jQuery Colorbox now working for WordPress attachment pages
+* NEW: Added switch that adds slideshow functionality to all Colorbox groups. (no way to add slideshows individually yet)
+* NEW: Added switch that adds automatic start to slideshows (no way to add slideshows individually yet)
+* NEW: Added configuration of slideshow speed
+* NEW: Added switch that allows the user to decide whether Colorbox scales images
 * NEW: Added demos of the plugin on the <a href="http://www.techotronic.de/index.php/plugins/jquery-colorbox/">plugin page</a>
 * NEW: Added configuration for adding colorbox class only to WordPress galleries
 * NEW: Automatically resets settings if settings of a version prior to 1.4 are found upon activation
 * NEW: width and height can now be configured as percent relative to browser window size or in pixels (default is percent)
 * CHANGE: jQuery Colorbox is now only working on Image links (of type jpeg, jpg, gif, png, bmp)
+* CHANGE: Improved translation.
+Thx to <a href="http://usability-idealist.de/">Fabian Wolf</a> for the help!
+* CHANGE: updated the <a href="http://wordpress.org/extend/plugins/jquery-colorbox/faq/">FAQ</a>
 * CHANGE: Updated readme.
 * CHANGE: Updated descriptions and translations

-= 1.4-RC3 (2010-02-06) =
-* NEW: Added configuration of slideshow speed
-* NEW: Added switch that allows the user to decide whether Colorbox scales images
-* BUGFIX: fixed bug where scaling of images would not work correctly
-* CHANGE: updated descriptions on settings page
-* CHANGE: updated translation

-= 1.4-RC2 (2010-02-05) =
-* NEW: !!!!ATTENTION!!!! after activating this plugin version, you have to manually delete the settings on the settings page and set the settings again.
-Sry about that, changed too much on the settings page.
-* NEW: Added switch that adds slideshow functionality to all Colorbox groups. (no way to add slideshows individually yet)
-* NEW: Added switch that adds automatic start to slideshows (no way to add slideshows individually yet)
-* BUGFIX: fixed relative paths for theme1 and theme4 by adding the CSS for the Internet Explorer workaround directly into the page.
-Thx to <a href="http://www.deepport.net/">Andrew Radke</a> for the suggestion!
-* CHANGE: updated translation

-= 1.4-RC1 (2010-02-04) =
-* NEW: switch adding of "colorbox-postId" classes to images in posts and pages on and off through setting.
-Default: off.
-* NEW: now works for images outside of posts (e.g. sidebar or header) if CSS class "colorbox-manual" is added manually
-* NEW: jQuery Colorbox now working for WordPress attachment pages
-* BUGFIX: fixed relative paths for theme1 and theme4 Internet Explorer workaround.
-If those themes are still not working for you (no borders around the images) then take a look at the <a href="http://wordpress.org/extend/plugins/jquery-colorbox/faq/">FAQ</a>.
-Thx to <a href="http://www.deepport.net/">Andrew Radke</a> for the bug report!
-* CHANGE: jQuery Colorbox is now only working on Image links (of type jpeg, jpg, gif, png)
-* CHANGE: Improved translation (thx to Fabian Wolf for that)
-* NEW: translation for the Bosnian language (bs_BA).
-Thx to <a href="http://www.vjucon.com/">Vedran Jurincic</a> for that!
-* CHANGE: updated the <a href="http://wordpress.org/extend/plugins/jquery-colorbox/faq/">FAQ</a>

 = 1.3.3 (2010-01-21) =
 * BUGFIX: fixed settings page, options can be saved now